hpurring/horiseon-seo-optimization/README.md

 <a name ="desc"></a>
 ## **Description**
 This project demonstrates how I would refactor HTML and CSS code and improve a site's performance, accessibility, and SEO.
-Changes include:
+Changes to Horiseon's landing page include:

 * **Improvements to HTML**
     * Changed many div tags to more descriptive tags (header, section, etc.) to make code clearer